Hell–Volhard–Zelinsky halogenation

+The Hell–Volhard–Zelinsky halogenation reaction is a chemical transformation that transforms an alkyl carboxylic acid to the α-bromo derivative.
+It is a specialized and rare kind of halogenation.

+Examples

 An example of the Hell–Volhard–Zelinsky reaction can be seen in the preparation of alanine from propionic acid.
-In the first step, a combination of bromine and phosphorus tribromide (catalyst) is used in the Hell–Volhard–Zelinsky reaction to prepare 2-bromopropanoic acid, which in the second step is converted to a racemic mixture of the amino acid product by ammonolysis.
+In the first step, a combination of bromine and phosphorus tribromide (catalyst) is used in the Hell–Volhard–Zelinsky reaction to prepare 2-bromopropionic acid, which in the second step is converted to a racemic mixture of the amino acid product by ammonolysis.

 Mechanism

 The reaction is initiated by addition of a catalytic amount of PBr3, after which one molar equivalent of Br2 is added.

-PBr3 replaces the carboxylic OH with a bromide, resulting in a carboxylic acid bromide.
+PBr3 converts the carboxylic OH to the acyl bromide.
 The acyl bromide tautomerizes to an enol, which reacts with the Br2 to brominate at the α position.

-In neutral to slightly acidic aqueous solution, hydrolysis of the α-bromo acyl bromide occurs spontaneously, yielding the α-bromo carboxylic acid in an example of a nucleophilic acyl substitution.
+In neutral to slightly acidic aqueous solution, hydrolysis of the α-bromo acyl bromide occurs spontaneously, yielding the α-bromo carboxylic acid.
 If an aqueous solution is desirable, a full molar equivalent of PBr3 must be used as the catalytic chain is disrupted.

 If little nucleophilic solvent is present, reaction of the α-bromo acyl bromide with the carboxylic acid yields the α-bromo carboxylic acid and regenerates the acyl bromide intermediate.
 In practice a molar equivalent of PBr3 is often used anyway to overcome the slow reaction kinetics.

 The mechanism for the exchange between an alkanoyl bromide and a carboxylic acid is below.

 The α-bromoalkanoyl bromide has a strongly electrophilic carbonyl carbon because of the electron-withdrawing effects of the two bromides.

 By quenching the reaction with an alcohol, instead of water, the α-bromo ester can be obtained.

+History

+The reaction is named after the German chemists Carl Magnus von Hell (1849–1926) and Jacob Volhard (1834–1910) and the Russian chemist Nikolay Zelinsky (1861–1953).